 Are the videos subtitled?

 A few of the videos are subtitled, but most of the content is not.
-I am working on subtitling Weaving Tapestry on Little Looms first.
 If you are hearing-impaired, you will have difficulty with these videos.
 Most of the teaching shows my hands only and not my lips.
 Please contact me for specifics.

 English is not my first language.
 Can I still take your course?

 Yes.
-I have had several students from French Canada and from Spanish-speaking countries in Europe and South America successfully complete a course.
+I have had many students from French Canada and from Spanish-speaking countries in Europe and South America successfully complete courses.
 There are no language subtitles yet, but if your English is reasonably good, you will be able to take the course with a little extra work.
-I only speak a very little bit of Spanish, so don't count on me being able to answer questions in your language.

 I live in the mountains of rural Alaska and I don't have fast enough internet to watch videos.
 Will you have this content available in DVD format?